Christopher Wong (singer): Early life and education

-Christopher grew up in Tai Kok Tsui, the third child in his family, with two elder and one younger brother.
+Wong grew up in Tai Kok Tsui, the third child in his family, with two elder and one younger brother.
 He studied at Cheung Chuk Shan College and worked in an advertising company after graduating from matriculation in 1980.
 In 1981, he went to the Chinese University of Hong Kong's New Asia College to study for a bachelor's degree in the Department of Fine Arts, but was later transferred to the Department of English in 1982.
 He graduated in 1985.
 Before joining the music scene, he worked as a program host at Radio Hong Kong.